-son," she said to Clifford; "he might almost be a gentleman."
+"The gamekeeper, Mellors, is a curious kind of person," she said to Clifford: "he might almost be a gentleman."

-"Might he?" said Clifford.
-"I hadn't noticed."
+"Might he?" said Clifford, "I hadn't noticed."

 "But isn't there something special about him?"
 Connie insisted.

 "I think he's quite a nice fellow, but I know very little about him.
 He only came out of the army last year, less than a year ago.
 From India, I rather think.
-He may have picked up certain tricks out there, perhaps he was an officer's servant, and improved on his position.
+He may have picked up certain tricks out there; perhaps he was an officer's servant, and improved on his position.
 Some of the men were like that.
-But it does them no good, they have to fall back into their old place when they get home again."
+But it does them no good, they have to fall back into their old places when they get home again."